Skip to content

 You should also remember to take out a suitable travel insurance policy to ensure you have the right cover in place for your trip abroad.

-You can definitely get insurance if you live in your caravan and in some cases it’s a very good idea to do just that.
-Your caravan is your home and if anything were to happen to it, you could find yourself in a stressful situation without financial protection in place.
+You can caravan cover if you live in your caravan and in some cases it’s a very good idea to ensure that a policy is in place.
+Your caravan is your home and if anything were to happen to it, you could find yourself in a stressful and costly situation without financial protection in place.

-There is nothing stopping you from lending your caravan to your family or friends, but it’s advised that you check the details of your insurance policy before doing so.
+Yes, your family and friends are able to use your caravan however, you should check the details of your insurance policy before doing so.
 A lot of insurers offer automatic cover when loaning your caravan to someone you know but exclude loaning your caravan out for financial gain, so be clear about what the circumstances are when speaking to your insurer.

 Touring caravans can be differentiated from static caravans by one key feature – they are mobile.
 While location must be considered when choosing a static caravan, touring caravans are designed to be taken with you wherever you choose to go on holiday.